karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserPreferences/doc/api/Ling/Light_Kit_Admin_UserPreferences/Controller/Generated/Base/RealGenController.md

 - LightKitAdminController::renderPage &ndash; Renders the given page using the [kit service](https://github.com/lingtalfi/Light_Kit).
 - LightKitAdminController::renderDefaultPage &ndash; Renders the default page, and returns the corresponding http response.
 - LightKitAdminController::getRedirectResponseByRoute &ndash; Creates and returns an HttpRedirectResponse, based on the given arguments.
+- LightKitAdminController::alcpResponse &ndash; Returns a response using the Ling.Light_AjaxHandler handler under the hood.
 - LightKitAdminController::checkRight &ndash; Ensures that the current user is connected and has the right provided in the arguments.
 - LightKitAdminController::checkMicroPermission &ndash; redirects to the access_denied page.
 - LightKitAdminController::error &ndash; Throws an exception.